google/zetasql/docs/differential-privacy.md

 **Description**

-This clause indicates that you want to anonymize the results of a query with differentially private aggregations.
+This clause indicates that you want the results of your query to satisfy the definition of differential privacy.
 If you want to use this clause, add it to the `SELECT` list with one or more
-[anonymization aggregate functions][anonymization-functions].
+[differentially private aggregate functions][anonymization-functions].

-Optionally, you can include privacy parameters to control how the results are anonymized.
+Optionally, you can include privacy parameters to control how the results are transformed.

 +  [`epsilon`][anon-epsilon]: Controls the amount of noise added to the results.
    A higher epsilon means less noise. `1e20` is usually large enough to add no